dependabot/dependabot-core/README.md

 ## Dependabot on CI

-In an environment such as GitHub where Dependabot is running in a container, if you want to change your build or installation process depending on whether Dependabot is checking, you can determine it by the existence of `DEPENDABOT_HOME` environment variable.
+In an environment such as GitHub where Dependabot is running in a container, if you want to change your build or installation process depending on whether Dependabot is checking, you can determine it by the existence of `DEPENDABOT` environment variable.

 # Contributing to Dependabot